kgriffs/blog/_posts/2012-10-23-python-vs-node-vs-pypy.md

 In this particular post, I'd like to share my discoveries concerning Python vs. Node performance.

+---

+*<strong>Update:</strong> See my followup post on [Python vs. Node][redux], in which I share my results from a more formal, rigorous round of performance testing.*

+---

+[redux]: /2012/11/13/python-vs-node-vs-pypy-benchmarks.html

 ## Testing Methodology ##

 For each test, I executed 5,000 GETs with ApacheBench (ab).
 I ran each benchmark 3 times from localhost<sup><a name="id-2" href="#id-2.ftn">2</a></sup> on a 4-core Rackspace Cloud Server<sup><a name="id-3" href="#id-3.ftn">3</a></sup>, retaining only the numbers for the best-performing iteration<sup><a name="id-4" href="#id-4.ftn">4</a></sup>.